nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 with the suggestion message to be displayed to the user as its argument.
 The suggestion message to be displayed is gathered from the result of the parsing stage for suggestion.

+Some of the important operations implemented here are:

+* `SuggestionCommand#execute()`
+  Generates a new `CommandResult` with the suggestion message as its argument.

 #### SuggestionCommandParser
 `SugestionCommandParser` class extends `Parser` interface. `SuggestionCommandParser` class is tasked with parsing the user inputs and generate a new `SuggestionCommand`.
 The main logic of the suggestion feature is encapsulated here.